yerf123/course-RH/book/duckietown-robotics-development/04_advanced/02_devel_duckietown/00_devel_dt.md

 ## Basic Project Structure {#basic-structure status-ready}
 In Duckietown, everything runs in Docker containers.
 All you need in order to run a piece of software that uses ROS in Duckietown is a Duckietown-compliant Docker image with your software in it.

-A boilerplate is provided by [here](https://github.com/duckietown/template-ros).
+A boilerplate is provided [here](https://github.com/duckietown/template-ros).
 The repository contains a lot of files, but do not worry, we will analyze them one by one.

 First of all, you will need to make a copy of the template in your own GitHub account.
 To do so, visit [this](https://github.com/duckietown/template-ros) URL and click on the fork button.